mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 ---
 layout: post
-title: A deep dive on stacks and queues
+title: Exploring stacks and queues
 author: matt_sosna
 ---

-In an [earlier post]({{  site.baseurl  }}/CSDS-intro), we covered _data structures_, or the ways that programming languages store data in memory.
+In our [last post]({{  site.baseurl  }}/CSDS-intro), we covered _data structures_, or the ways that programming languages store data in memory.
 We touched upon **abstract data types**, a theoretical entity that can be _implemented_ via a data structure.
-The concept of a "vehicle" could be viewed as an abstract data type, for example, with a "bike" being the data structure.
+The concept of a "vehicle" can be viewed as an abstract data type, for example, with a "bike" being the data structure.

-In this post, we'll do a deep dive on two common abstract data types: **stacks** and **queues**.
+In this post, we'll explore two common abstract data types: **stacks** and **queues**.
 We'll start with the theory behind these abstract types before implementing them in Python.
 Finally, we'll visit some [Leetcode](https://leetcode.com/) questions that may initially seem challenging, but which neatly unravel into a clean solution when using a stack or queue.
 Let's get started!

 ## Overview
-Stacks and queues are an array-like collections of values, like `[1, 2, 3]` or `[a, b, c]`.
+Stacks and queues are array-like collections of values, like `[1, 2, 3]` or `[a, b, c]`.
 But unlike an array, where any value in the collection can be accessed in $O(1)$ time, stacks and queues have the restriction that only _one_ value is immediately available: the first element (for queues) or last element (for stacks).
 For both stacks and queues, values are always added to the end.

-<center>
-<img src="{{  site.baseurl  }}/images/computer_science/stack2.png" height="70%" width="70%">
-</center>

 Visuals can help explain.
-Above, we see the process of adding and removing a value from a **stack**.
+Below, we see the process of adding and removing a value from a **stack**.
 Block C is added to the stack, then popped off.
 Stacks follow a [**Last In First Out**](https://www.geeksforgeeks.org/lifo-last-in-first-out-approach-in-programming/) pattern: the last element to be added to the stack is the first to be removed.
-The classic analogy is a stack of plates: the plate on top was the last one added, and it'll be the first one removed.
+The classic analogy is a stack of plates: the plate on top was the last one added, and it's the first one removed.

 <center>
+<img src="{{  site.baseurl  }}/images/computer_science/stack2.png" height="70%" width="70%">
+</center>

+Meanwhile, a **queue** is [**First In First Out**](https://www.geeksforgeeks.org/fifo-first-in-first-out-approach-in-programming/).
+Below, we see that Block C is again added to the end of the queue.
+But this time, Block A leaves: it was the first one in, so it's the first one out.
+A common example of a queue is the checkout line at a grocery store $-$ of all the people waiting in line, the person who was there the earliest will be the one who's seen next (i.e. "first come first served").

+<center>
 <img src="{{  site.baseurl  }}/images/computer_science/queue2.png" height="70%" width="70%">
 </center>

-Meanwhile, a **queue** is [**First In First Out**](https://www.geeksforgeeks.org/fifo-first-in-first-out-approach-in-programming/).
-Block A was added first, so it's the first to leave.
-A common example of a queue would be the checkout line at a grocery store $-$ of all the people waiting in line, the person who was there the earliest will be the one who's seen next (i.e. "first come first served").
-(An even more common example of a queue, if you speak British English, is just a literal queue!)
+Immediate access to _only_ the first or last element seems like a major disadvantage over arrays.
+Yet we don't always _want_ to be able to access any element immediately. **There's often a distinct order we want to process elements, meaning we only care about $O(1)$ access to the _next_ element.**

+We can see this in the major use cases for stacks and queues.
+Stacks are used for [_undo_ and _redo_ operations in text editors](https://www.geeksforgeeks.org/implement-undo-and-redo-features-of-a-text-editor/), [compiler syntax checking](https://users.ece.cmu.edu/~koopman/stack_computers/sec1_4.html), [carrying out recursive function calls](https://users.ece.cmu.edu/~koopman/stack_computers/sec1_4.html), and other times where we care about the _last_ action performed.

+Queues, meanwhile, are used for [asynchronous web service communication](https://aws.amazon.com/message-queue/)

+web server request management, breadth-first tree and graph traversal, and more.

+As we'll see [during implementation](#implementation), this means a linked list might actually be a better structure for creating a stack or queue.

+When do we see stacks and queues?

+Stacks can be used for [_undo_ and _redo_ operations in text editors](https://www.geeksforgeeks.org/implement-undo-and-redo-features-of-a-text-editor/), [compiler syntax checking](https://users.ece.cmu.edu/~koopman/stack_computers/sec1_4.html)

 Stack use cases include:
 * Undo mechanisms in text editors